Is there an ebook Bread Science?

 Why do people sell Bread Science on Amazon for $99?
 Is it out of print?

 Okay, no one has ever asked this, but I wish they would!
 I wish people would not buy my book and resell it for $99, but I cannot stop them.
-The cheapest seller on Amazon ($27 plus shipping) is us; if you buy that book, you are paying more for the exact same thing you’d get if you bought the book here.
+The (often) cheapest seller on Amazon ($28 plus shipping) is us; if you buy that book, you are paying more for the exact same thing you’d get if you bought the book here.

-But the Amazon books are signed.
 Can you sign my book?

 Why won’t my dough rise?

 There are many possibilities: the yeast was old or wasn’t stored properly, the dough was too wet (which sometimes makes it spread out instead of rising), the dough was too cold or the room was too cold, or the dough was not well kneaded.
 If your dough is stiff, it can be very hard to knead; try to keep it flexible (don’t add water too slowly).
 Put a lot of energy into kneading your dough, and use the punch-and-fold technique to add a little extra strength to it.
 Do not punch-and-fold or shape your dough early; if you don’t let it rise fully the first time (which stretches it out), it will have trouble rising the second time.
 Use warmer water if your final dough is below 75 degrees Fahrenheit.
 Put it somewhere warm to rise.
 I use the top of my toaster oven, which I turn on briefly to warm it up.
 Keep the rising dough covered so it does not dry out, but don’t wrap the dough ball tightly in plastic wrap so that it cannot rise.
 (I recommend rising in a bowl covered with plastic wrap, and after shaping, proofing in a plastic container.)